mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

+= 1.0.2 =
+* New: Simple, Modern, Divided block styling for navigation block.

 = 1.0.1 =
 * New: Simple block styling for navigation block.
 * New: Added shadow for header while sticky.